arne-z/BachelorThesis/ExperimentSetup.md

 ## Questions

 Do I need any approval from Uni-Potsdamm or HPI for my experiment?

-## Ideas
+=> Looks like I do not.

-It might be worthwhile to collect additional feedback from team member after using the tool for development internally.
-Carries the risk of significant bias in favour of the tool when tested by Friends / Team members.
+---

 ## Recruiting